ADHD Strategies for Kids

 Schools

-When it comes to schools, district, and state, each vary from one another in the resources they offer.
-However, there are rights that belong to the student and their families that exist for their own best interest.
+Schools, districts, and states can each offer various resources for students with ADHD.
+Not to mention, some rights belong to the student and their families that exist for their own best interest.
 Here are resources and options available for students with ADHD: ¹⁴

 • Tailored instructions and assignments